-I am a second-year PhD student in Philosophy at the University of Essex.
+I am a PhD student in Philosophy at the University of Essex.
 Supervised by Prof Béatrice Han-Pile, I am working towards a phenomenological account of the experience of disorientation.

 Prior to starting my PhD, I was a visiting researcher at the Heidelberg University Hospital to work on the intersection of hermeneutics and social cognition, particularly enactivist approaches to intersubjectivity, under the supervision of Prof Thomas Fuchs, as part of the interdisciplinary working group 'Phenomenological Psychopathology and Psychotherapy' (April - July 2017).
 My PhD is fully funded by the University of Essex Doctoral Scholarship and the Consortium for the Arts and Humanities South-East England (CHASE) Doctoral Training Programme.

 I am organising the Applied Phenomenology Reading Group.